opencve/opencve/README.md

 ## Installation

-OpenCVE can simply be installed using `pip` :
+You can install OpenCVE either using Docker with our [dedicated repository](https://github.com/opencve/opencve-docker) or using `pip` with the following procedure :

 ```
 $ pip install opencve